Skip to content

 print(pa_schema)

-name: string age: int64 addresses: list> child 0, item: struct child 0, street: string child 1, city: string child 2, country: string
+name: string not null age: int64 not null addresses: list> not null child 0, item: struct child 0, street: string child 1, city: string child 2, country: string

 from anyschema import AnySchema